Resources

 This comprehensive, solution-focused toolkit outlines the importance of Code Lavender programs and how they can be implemented to support the physical, emotional and spiritual wellbeing of patients, families and care team members.

-A group of healthcare experts in collaboration with the Coalition and the National Academy of Medicine, published evidence-based actions that can support healthcare team member wellbeing.
+In 2022, a group of healthcare experts, in collaboration with our Coalition and the National Academy of Medicine, published evidence-based actions that can support care team member wellbeing today.

-Executive Strategist Liz Boehm walks listeners through our Code Lavender toolkit in this free eductioanl video.
-Follow along with your toolkit and learn how to recruit Code Lavender program champions, co-design workflows, define metrics and share success stories to spread impact.
+Executive Strategist Liz Boehm walks listeners through our Code Lavender toolkit in this eductional video.
+Follow along with your free toolkit and learn how to recruit program champions, co-design workflows, define metrics and share success stories to spread the impact of a Code Lavender.

-This Nursing Management article, co-authored by Liz Boehm, Stefanie Simmons, MD, FACEP, and Christine Pabico, PhD, RN, NE-BC, FAAN, FFNMRCSI, explores perceptions of nurses and nurse practitioners regarding potetnial barriers to access mental health care.
+Liz Boehm, Stefanie Simmons, MD, FACEP, and Christine Pabico, PhD, RN, NE-BC, FAAN, FFNMRCSI, explore nurse and nurse practitioner perceptions of barriers to access to mental health care in this Nursing Management article.

 In this commentary, the authors propose that a safety II framework (viewing human creativity as an essential safety safeguard rather than the root cause of error) is critical to the future of safety and wellbeing in healthcare and the sustainability of the workforce.